 The first deadline allows for revision and resubmission of proposals, should reviewers deem that necessary.
 The second deadline does not allow for resubmission.
 Proposals should be no longer than 300 words.
 Detailed guidelines for proposals and published program abstracts from past years are available on the AATSEEL website.

-The Program Committee notes that all conference participants must be AATSEEL members in good standing or request a membership waiver.
+The Program Committee notes that all conference participants in a proposal must be AATSEEL members in good standing (or request a membership waiver) for the proposal to be sent out for review.
 Membership can be renewed online on the AATSEEL website.
-Authors must be members in good standing or have a waiver in order to receive the results of proposal review.

 Please contact the area heads below with questions on submitting in each of the respective areas: